 - Quality of build

-- Processor is fast enough.
+- The processor is fast enough.
 You won’t feel the lag like you do on the Wear OS devices

 - Screen is beautiful